teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 ::: {.cell .markdown}
 ***

 The following cell defines two functions that perform one epoch of training or evaluation on a data loader.
 They return the average loss and accuracy of the model.
+These functions will be used in the training function to run epoch by epoch.
 :::

 ::: {.cell .code}